c316/memorize/README.md

 # CPLS Memorize

-A mobile app for helping kids memorize scripture.
+A mobile app for helping kids memorize scripture, math facts, timelines, poems and more.

 This app contains scripture from [CPLS's](http://cpls.org) K-6th grade list and poems from their K-8th grade list.